dotnet/roslyn/docs/features/string-literals-data-section.md

 The compiler could emit an info diagnostic with useful statistics for customers to determine what threshold to set.
 For example, a histogram of string literal lengths encountered while emitting of the program.

+### Single blob

+We could merge all UTF-8 byte sequences for affected strings into a single blob - a virtual User-String heap.
+The sequences can be deduped as we dedupe entries in User-String heap.
+We can even attempt to do some vary basic compression, for example, in the name heap that we generate (contains type and member names, etc.), names with shared content can overlap.
+We would generate a single `__StaticArrayInitTypeSize=*` structure for the entire virtual heap blob and add a single `.data` field to `<PrivateImplementationDetails>` that points to the blob.
+At runtime, we would do an offset to where the required data reside in the blob and decode the required length from UTF-8 to UTF-16.

 ## Alternatives